conda-forge/staged-recipes/README.md

 your user's conda channels they will be able to install your package.
 In practice, that is difficult to manage, and we strive to get all dependencies built in conda-forge.

-### 7. **When or why do I need to use `python setup.py install --single-version-externally-managed --record record.txt`?**
+### 7. **When or why do I need to use `python -m pip install --no-deps --ignore-installed .`?**

-These options should be added to setup.py if your project uses setuptools.
-The goal is to prevent `setuptools` from creating an `egg-info` directory because they do not interact well with conda.
+These options should be added to setup.py if your project uses pip.
+The goal is to prevent `pip` from creating an `egg-info` directory because they do not interact well with conda.

 ### 8. **Do I need `bld.bat` and/or `build.sh`?**